Table of Contents

 Physiologic Changes in the Liver during Pregnancy

-The human liver is among the some of those in the animal kingdom that do not change in size during pregnancy.
-In fact, there are not many changes in the morphology when tissue biopsies of livers from pregnant women are examined.
-However, there is a distinct increase in the hepatic arterial and portal venous blood flow as pregnancy progresses.
+The human liver is among those in the animal kingdom that does not change in size during pregnancy.
+Tissue biopsies show that there are not many changes in liver morphology from pregnant women.
+However, there is a distinct increase in the hepatic arterial and portal venous blood flow as the pregnancy progresses.

-Another significant change related to the liver during pregnancy is the alterations of the liver enzymes and proteins.
-If values taken from a pregnant woman are compared against a standard used for the non-pregnant population, results would go above and beyond the normal limits.
+Another significant change related to the liver during pregnancy is the upregulation of liver enzymes and proteins.
 Here are some of the observed changes in serum levels among pregnant women:

-- Albumin and serum globulins – concentration decreases but total amounts in the body are increased
+- Albumin and serum globulins – concentration decreases but the total amount in the body increases.

 - Leucine aminotranspeptidase – increased due to the presence of pregnancy-specific enzymes with distinct substrate specificities.
 The presence of this enzyme in non-pregnant individuals denotes liver disease.

 Intrahepatic Cholestasis of Pregnancy

 Otherwise known as recurrent jaundice of pregnancy, cholestatic hepatosis, or icterus gravidarum.
 This condition commonly affects women who are pregnant with 2 or more fetuses and is influenced by genetics.
 It is characterized by itching and jaundice.